tobijahu/one-time-access/README.md

 chown ota-deamon:ota-deamon /opt/one-time-access/database /var/run/one-time-access.pid /var/log/one-time-access.log
 ```

-Adjust the configuration file using your preferred editor e.g. vim.
+Adjust the configuration file using your preferred editor (in this instruction vim is used).

 ```$ vim /opt/one-time-access/one-time-access.conf```